siudeks/modern-trade-platform/README.md

 ## Naming convention for ...
 ### Root folders
 - service-* - folder with a local stack service, designed to be run by root docker-compose
-- uservice-* - seperated µservice designed to be compiled, developed and run separately
+- uservice-* - seperated µservice designed to be compiled, developed and run separately.
+It may contains init-db subproject to apply database migration
-- libs - place for additional projects, shared / between by uservices
 ### Other elements
 - Dockerfile.local - image definition used just fo local development process, not to build final images